lkrms/pretty-php/docs/Rules.md

 In switch case lists:

-- The `PreIndent` of every token is incremented
+- The `PreIndent` of every token is incremented.
-- The `Deindent` of tokens between `case` or `default` and their respective delimiters is incremented
+- The `Deindent` of tokens between `case` or `default` and their respective delimiters is incremented.
-- Newlines are added before `case` and `default` and after their respective delimiters
+- Newlines are added before `case` and `default` and after their respective delimiters.
-- Blank lines are suppressed after `case` and `default` delimiters
+- Blank lines are suppressed after `case` and `default` delimiters.

 ### `DeclarationSpacing`